Shawn Hopkins

-Shawn Dominique Hopkins (born 9 May 1995) is a Finnish professional basketball player for Icelandic team Álftanes.
+Shawn Dominique Hopkins (born 9 May 1995) is a Finnish professional basketball player for Tampereen Pyrintö of the Korisliiga.
 In 2025, he won the Finnish national championship with Helsinki Seagulls and earlier in 2022, he won the Icelandic national Cup with Stjarnan.

 Career

 Hopkins started his senior career with BC Nokia in 2011.
 During 2015–2019, he played college basketball with Troy Trojans and North Georgia Nighthawks.
 He returned to Nokia for the 2019–20 Korisliiga season.

 He played one season with Tampereen Pyrintö and was named the Korisliiga Most Improved Player in 2021.
 Then he joined Stjarnan in Icelandic Úrvalsdeild karla, where they won the Icelandic Cup in 2022.

 For the 2022–23 season, Hopkins joined SCM U Craiova in Romanian Liga Națională, along with fellow countryman Topias Palmi.

 In 2023, he returned to Finland and joined Kauhajoki Karhu Basket, winning the domestic bronze medal.
+He averaged 7.5 points and 2.5 rebounds.

-In June 2024, Hopkins signed for Helsinki Seagulls, winning the Finnish championship title in 2025.
+In June 2024, Hopkins signed for Helsinki Seagulls, winning the Finnish championship title in 2025, while he averaged 9.8 points, 3.7 rebounds and 1.3 assists for the season.

 In July 2025, he signed with Álftanes.
+He appeared in 10 games for Álftanes, averaging 9.8 points, before leaving the club in December.